The 178th Day of the Year

 2015: Thirty-two lily plants in bloom this afternoon, my transplanting of last year producing many more blossoms at this point than in earlier summers.
 The lush motherwort plant at the northwest corner of the yard has finally reached the end of its flowering, its leaves even drooping.
 Purple coneflowers and Queen Anne’s lace in early bloom at Peggy’s and at the Women’s Park and downtown.

 2016: From last night’s storm: a black walnut the size of a golf ball and an Osage twice as big came down.
-Forty-two lily plants in bloom this morning, eleven alone in the circle garden.
-The stella d’oros have completed their season here.
+Forty-two lily plants in bloom this morning, 11 alone in the circle garden.
+The Stella d’oros have completed their season here.
 And I found the first Japanese beetles in the north garden.
-Two browns (butterflies) seen in the yard today, one great spangled fritillary yesterday.
+Two hackberry butterflies seen in the yard today, one great spangled fritillary yesterday.

-2017: Thirty-two ditch lily blossoms, thirty-nine day lilies, three Asiatics.
+2017: Thirty-two ditch lily blossoms, 39 day lilies, three Asiatics.
 Unusually cool this morning and through the day, low 50, a high of 71.